phlax/aio.app/README.rst

 Schedulers
 ----------

-Any sections in the configuration that start with schedule: will create a scheduler.
+Any sections in the configuration that start with "schedule/" will create a scheduler.

 Specify the frequency and the function to call.
 The function should be a co-routine.

 .. code:: ini

-	  [schedule:example]
+	  [schedule/example]
 	  every = 2
 	  func = my.scheduler.example_scheduler